-Figure 3: Clunes Proposed Town Core Boundary Map
+Figure 3: Clunes Proposed Town Boundary Map

-and Maryborough as identified in the Central Highlands Regional Growth Plan supports the further residential growth of the town.
-There is sufficient scope for further residential development within the Clunes township boundary in areas to the west and east and a well located but fragmented farming area near the Clunes Railway Station that should be included in the boundary.
+The strategic location of the town on transport links between Ballarat and Maryborough as identified in the Central Highlands Regional Growth Plan supports the further residential growth of the town.
+There is sufficient scope for further residential development within the Clunes township boundary in areas to the west and east.
+A small parcel of land directly to the south of the existing town boundary on the Ballarat-Maryborough Road provides good access and reduced amenity impacts for a small industrial precinct.
 Further expansion of the town is constrained by areas of high biodiversity to the west, where it should be adjusted, and from high quality agricultural and farming land to the north, east and south.
 The boundary is further limited by the location of some heritage places adjacent to the boundary and areas of flooding and water supply catchments.
-The structure plan focuses on planning for the core town area.
+The structure plan focuses on planning for the area within the town boundary.
 Council will continue to review the management of residential land in the town fringe.